lucasgrocha/lucasgrocha.com/content/posts/thats-why-i-love-interactive-rebase.md

 tags: ["git", "rebase"]
 ---

-I have been using this approach to deal with the git commits for years.
 You probably already struggled to change a specific commit, rename it, remove it, and anything else.
 I’m glad to welcome you to the interactive rebase power!

 ## What is interactive rebase?